 Mary Sacred Heart Cuff

-Sterling Silver and Bamboo hand painted Mary Sacred Heart Cuff by Artist’s Bernadette Marquez and Arthur Lopez.
-This beautiful cuff features a cabochon of bamboo hand painted of the Mary Sacred Heart Cuff with hand stamped designs along the side.
+Sterling Silver and Bamboo Hand Painted Mary Sacred Heart Cuff by Artist’s Bernadette Marquez and Arthur Lopez.
+This cuff features a bamboo cabochon hand painted of the Mary Sacred Heart with hand stamped designs along each side.
 This cuff measures 1 inches width, 1 inch opening, and is a cuff size 6.